Green Coffee ExtractSkip to the navigation

 Extract providing 400 to 450 mg of chlorogenic acids per day

-Some controlled research has suggested that green coffee extracts taken as supplements or in food may support weight loss.
+Some research has suggested that green coffee extracts taken as supplements or in food may support weight loss.

 Type 2 Diabetes